Kaleohano (Mormon): Time in Lā'ie

 In 1865, the Kaleohano family moved to Lā'ie with many other church members to establish an agricultural colony.
-The family built a frame house in an area which became known as Kaleohano's Gulch where Kaleohano raised lifestock, planted taro, and fished.
+The family built a frame house in an area which became known as Kaleohano's Gulch where Kaleohano raised livestock, planted taro, and fished.
 Kaleohano also leased and sold land on Maui to support his family.
 Occasionally, Kalehano worked as a sugar boiler at the mill in Lā'ie. Kaleohano and Kaahanui also hosted newly arrived American missionaries in order for the missionaries to learn Hawaiian, a service Kaleohano performed continually beginning in 1851.
 Joseph F. Smith, who later became president of the Church, was one of the early missionaries to live in Kaleohano's home, forging a friendship that lasted a lifetime.
 Kaleohano was also well-known for organizing and directing choirs and exhibitions of "Hawaiian amusement" including mele and hula for a number of church conferences and community activities.

 While in Lā'ie, Kaleohano continued to go on short missions around the islands, often as a companion to Utah Elders in Hawaii.
 On one occasion, Kaleohano was responsible for baptizing over a hundred people.
 He also recruited new settlers for Lā’ie, bringing fifty-three from Hawai’i in April 1872.
 Between 1877 and 1879, Kalehano accompanied Elder Henry P. Richards on various missionary visits where Elder Richards reported little sleep because Kaleohano was a "champion snorer."
 In 1888, Kaleohano completed missionary visits to Molokai and Lanai.
 His last call was as a "home missionary" in 1893.